 It is against the organization’s policies for any volunteer, male or female, to sexually harass another volunteer, or paid staff, or Girl Scout member of the same or opposite sex.

-Any volunteer, who feels that she/he has been subjected to harassment of any type, whether by another volunteer, council staff member, or any agent of the organization, should promptly report the incident to the staff member responsible for the volunteer’s position appointment.
-Upon receiving such a complaint, this staff member must report the matter to the service delivery manager of the appropriate region.
-The service delivery manager will take appropriate measures to resolve or correct the situation in an expeditious manner.
+Any volunteer, who feels that she/he has been subjected to harassment of any type, whether by another volunteer, council staff member, or any agent of the organization, should promptly report the incident to the director of regional services or another staff member.
+Upon receiving such a complaint, this staff member must report the matter to the community engagement team leader or other appropriate staff member.
+The community engagement team leader/other staff member will take appropriate measures to resolve or correct the situation in an expeditious manner.

 Girl Scouts of Western Ohio is a smoke-free environment.
 The use of tobacco products where girls are present is not permitted.